mahuntington/angular-notes/day5/README.md

-# Exercises with code bases
+# Exercises With Code Bases

 ## Adding a Feature